 OIL EXTRACTION METHODS

 COLD PRESSING: Cold pressed oils retain all their flavor, aroma and nutritional value.
 Cold pressed oil is produced with a combination of grinding and low heat technique.
 The term “cold pressed” has different meanings depending upon the region it was made.
 For example, Europe has different regulations than the USA.
 Most used by leading manufacturers.
 More expensive way of extraction than other methods.

 MECHANICAL PRESSING: Neem fruit is collected.
 Kernels are separated to get seeds.
 Seeds are woven dried and fed into mechanical pressing machine.
 Oil is collected in a drum.
 Unwanted particles are filtered out to obtain pure oil.
 This method obtains the purest form of oil with active compounds.
 Oil is lighter in color and odor when compared to other extraction methods.

 STEAM and HIGH PRESSURE: Dried Neem seeds are fed into steam boiler causing seeds to swell.
 Squeezing the oil becomes easier.
 Between the steam and increasing boiler pressure, oil is driven from seeds without any pressing.
 A filtering process clears away unwanted particles.
 This method is not as good because heat degrades flavor, nutritional value, color and may expose toxins.

 CHEMICAL SOLVENTS: A petroleum/alcohol solvent is mixed with seeds after woven drying.
-Solvents only help to extract oil out of the kernel up to a percentage.
+The solvents extract oil out of the kernel up to a percentage.
 In addition, Neem seeds may be pressed.
 Maximum oil extraction is ensured.

 — Neem oil is POTENT!
 It can irritate your skin or scalp.
 It must always be diluted in carrier oil, lotion, soap, shampoo or some other buffering agent to minimize risk of irritation.

 — Keep away from children, the weak and elderly.

 — Avoid if you’re pregnant or trying to conceive.
 Although it’s generally safe for external use, high concentrations is not advised since it may influence hormone production.

 — Some people may be sensitive, especially at high concentrations.
 Test Neem based solution on small area of skin before using on larger areas.